Welcome to Solomon!

 • What return do you tend to want to see on the non-profit work you do?

-• *It helps for you to talk about how you're investing into people/ the work of the gospel and the return you see.
+• *It helps for you to talk about how you're investing in people/ the work of the gospel, and the return you see.

 4. You're not asking for money, you're offering opportunities to invest in something they care about.